Romanio0089/RoxMCLauncher/README.md

 At least 400 MB of free disk space (including Minecraft installation).

-Java 8 JRE is requiered to be able to launch RoxMCLauncher.
+Java 8 JRE is required to be able to launch RoxMCLauncher.